 Rice is primarily composed of carbs which are mainly in the form of starch.
 Starch is the most common form of carbohydrates in foods, made up of long chains of glucose known as amylose and amylopectin.
 Rice that is high in amylose, such as basmati rice, does not stick together after cooking, and amylose also slows down the digestion of starch and is often associated with so-called resistant starch, a type of healthy fiber.

 As Vatas often suffer from colon health problems – resistant starch helps feed the beneficial bacteria in the gut.
-This, in turn,
+This, in turn, stimulates their growth and in the colon, resistant starch leads to the formation of short-chain fatty acids, such as butyrate, which may improve colon health and cut the risk of colon cancer says a study.1

 2. Mung Beans